lkbaerenfaenger/s3bot/README.md

 Given a source directory containing files, and a target S3 bucket into which these files are to be uploaded, a quick run performs the following steps:

-1. Compute checksums (md5, base64 encoded) for all the files and write them (along with the respective file names) into a file called `<name_of_the_folder_containing_the_files>.md5base64`, which will be placed next to the files inside the given source directory.
+1. Compute checksums (md5, base64-encoded) for all the files and write them (along with the respective file names) into a file called `<name_of_the_folder_containing_the_files>.md5base64`, which will be placed next to the files inside the given source directory.

 2. Verify that for each file name listed in the previously created checksums file, the checksum stated next to the file name is still the checksum of the corresponding file.
    At this point, this is obviously unnecessary, as the checksums file has been created shortly before, and it is unlikely that any file has been corrupted since then.